 - AARP offers discounts on prescriptions to members.

 - BenefitsCheckUp helps people 55 and older find public and private programs that can help them pay for medicines and other needs.
 The site is a service of the National Council on Aging.

 - CancerCare Co-Payment Assistance Foundation, 1-866-552-6729, offers financial assistance with insurance co-pays and medicine costs.
 The foundation is affiliated with CancerCare, an organization that offers support services for people diagnosed with cancer.

 - HealthWell Foundation offers financial assistance with medication costs, insurance co-pays, and premiums for people diagnosed with specific diseases, including breast cancer.

-- NeedyMeds, Inc., 1-215-625-9609, is a web site that offers information on a number of programs that help pay for medicines.
-NeedMeds, Inc. only provides information -- the organization doesn't help with specific problems.
+- NeedyMeds, 1-800-503-6897, is an organization that offers information on a number of programs that help pay for medicines.
+NeedMeds only provides information -- the organization doesn't help with specific problems.

 - The Partnership for Prescription Assistance, 1-888-477-2669, helps people without prescription coverage find assistance programs to help them get the medicines they need.

 - The Patient Access Network Foundation, 1-866-316-7263, offers financial assistance to people who can't pay for treatment.
 To be eligible for the breast cancer fund, you must have health insurance.

 - Patient Advocate Foundation Co-Pay Relief Assistance Program, 1-866-512-3861, helps people with insurance pay for the medicines and treatments they need.

 - Together Rx Access, 1-800-444-4106, offers discounts on a many brand-name and generic medicines.
 This program is for people with no prescription medication insurance and who aren't eligible for Medicare.
 You also must be a legal resident of the United States or Puerto Rico.